Scoring Piano

 Listen

-On the other hand we were looking for a way to make our project stimulating and enjoyable.
-We opted for an amazing studio, a quiet place in the countryside, just a short drive from one of the most inspiring place, as well as one of our favourite Italian cities: Florence.
-The “Officina Sonora del Bigallo” − literally, the “Bigallo Sound Workshop” − is a perfect blend of innovative technology, traditional architecture and landscape setting.
-Once a farmhouse among the olive trees, it is located on the slopes of Tuscan hills of Bagno a Ripoli, just ten kilometers far from the city centre.
+To make our project stimulating and enjoyable, we opted for an incredible studio – a tranquil place nestled in the countryside, a short drive away from one of the most inspiring and beloved Italian cities, Florence.
+The “Officina Sonora del Bigallo” or the “Bigallo Sound Workshop” perfectly blends innovative technology with traditional architecture, all within a picturesque landscape.
+It was once a farmhouse surrounded by olive trees, now located on the slopes of the Tuscan hills in Bagno a Ripoli, merely ten kilometers away from the city center.

-On that morning we met Aurelio – chief manager of the studio – and Lawrence – resident audio engineer and producer – on the doorsteps.
-After a brief overview, we quickly settled in our rooms, impatient to begin the work.
+On that morning, we met Aurelio, the chief manager of the studio, and Lawrence, the resident audio engineer and producer, at the entrance.
+After a brief overview, we quickly settled into our rooms, eager to begin our work.
+And so, the notes began to flow.

-Red light in the Studio: Pietro and Chiara have just arrived.
-It’s coffee time!
-Hard work, but time flies.
-Today Pietro has shot sketches of the countryside and Florence as well as documented how we set the recordings, the gear… and the piano bench.
-Aurelio is cooking pasta al pesto for us, telling stories about his experiences in Yoga and turning out to be a very open mind person with a very interesting life.
-The first day has gone in typical Italian style.
+With the red light on in the studio, Pietro and Chiara arrived.
+Coffee time!
+The hard work flew by, and today, Pietro captured sketches of the countryside and Florence, as well as documented the recording setup, the gear, and even the piano bench.
+Meanwhile, Aurelio cooked pasta al pesto for us and shared his experiences in yoga, revealing himself to be a very open-minded person with an interesting life.
+The first day passed in true Italian style.

-The sunlight breaks in the room with the typical Tyndall effect created by the slanted rays that shyly permeate from the window shutters.
-Tiny pieces of dust float in the air like a chaotic swarm of notes on a piano roll.
-I wonder if we can sample them?
-They should make some sound!
+As the sunlight broke into the room, its slanted rays created a beautiful Tyndall effect, casting a timid glow through the window shutters.
+Tiny specks of dust danced in the air like a chaotic swarm of notes on a piano roll.
+I couldn’t help but wonder if we could sample them somehow – perhaps they’d make a sound too!

-Once back, we keep on working, or we’d better say playing.
-For one, two, three hours.
-Notes.
-And I feel like a piece of that floating dust, lost in the haze of a pitch meditation.
-How long could I stay in this studio, just playing the piano key by key?
+Back in the studio, we continued our work, or rather, our play, for another couple of hours.
+The notes filled the air, and I felt like a piece of that floating dust, lost in the haze of a pitch meditation.
+How long could I stay in this studio, just playing the piano, key by key?

-Some months have passed, but still the mood of those days of sampling reverberates in everyday life.
-We should say that now begins the “real” work.
-If we had a desk with tools, it would be a mess of cutters, markers, scores, glues, addresses.
-I can even distinctly see the circled stain of a coffee cup on a piece of paper, just under a photo book of Tuscany.
+Several months have passed, but the mood of those sampling days still echoes in our everyday lives.
+Now, we can say that the “real” work begins.
+If we had a desk with tools, it would be a mess of cutters, markers, scores, glues, and addresses.
+I can even picture the distinct circle-shaped stain left by a coffee cup on a piece of paper, just beneath a photo book of Tuscany.

-Finally, we’ve developed a beta version of the piano ready to be tested.
-Who better than Riccardo Barba, lifelong friend and experienced jazz pianist to be the first tester?
-We thought once again to contact Pietro and Racoon Studio, to make a video of our work that could possibly convey even a vague idea of the feelings and the mood of those days.
-Images of the studio and the piano – of course – merge with the sober environment of the recording stage and with the gentle nature that surrounds the studio.
+Finally, we have developed a beta version of the piano, ready to be tested.
+And who better to be the first tester than Riccardo Barba, a lifelong friend and experienced jazz pianist?
+We thought it was only fitting to reach out to Pietro and Racoon Studio once again, to create a video showcasing our work, attempting to convey even a faint idea of the emotions and ambiance of those days.
+Images of the studio and the piano naturally blend with the modest surroundings of the recording stage and the gentle nature that envelops the studio.

 This instrument will find a perfect spot for any kind of soundtrack and, like My Piano, for jazz and classical music.
 We have tried to take the softest dynamics particularly into account.
 Moreover, thanks to our Dynamic Range Control, it is very easy to achieve that “Thomas Newman” cinematic sound.
 In addition to this, Scoring Piano features a great dynamic range, enabling you to play any kind of music genres.